googlemaps/transport-tracker/README.md

 vehicles, along with a matching administration UI in `/admin`.

 The repo also contains the display side of the system, designed to drive 60" LCD TVs.
-There is `/display-server`, written in Go and running on App Engine, which receives the locations reported by the Android app, along with a time table provided in GTFS format, and makes regular updates to a Firebase Real Time Database.
-The client in `/display-client` receives the updates from the Firebase database and draws them on the LCD TV.
+There is `/backend`, written in Node.js and running on Google Compute Engine, which receives the locations reported by the Android app, along with a time table provided in GTFS format, and makes regular updates to a Firebase Real Time Database.
+The client in `/map` receives the updates from the Firebase database and draws them on the LCD TV.

 ## Getting started